On the semiampleness of the positive part of CKM Zariski decompositions: Introduction

-On the other hand, note that, for a divisor $D$, the existence of a Zariski decomposition is a very strong property in general, while it is more likely that a birational pullback of $D$ admits one.
-In other words we want to replace hypothesis \textbf{C} with the following: \begin{description} \item[C$_f$] There exists a projective birational morphism $f:Z\to X$ such that $f^*(D)=P+N$ is a $\Q$-CKM Zariski decomposition. \end{description}
+On the other hand, note that for a divisor $D$ the existence of a Zariski decomposition is a very strong property in general, while it is more likely that a birational pullback of $D$ admits one.

-We can thus generalize Conjecture 1 and Conjecture 2 as follows (the ``b" stands for ``birational"):
+Hence it is natural to generalize Conjecture 2 as follows (the ``b" stands for ``birational"):